 - People within the energy curing or related industry, or who are in related academic programs (Chemistry, Chemical Engineering, Polymer Chemistry, Material Science, Industrial Design, Biochemistry, Physics) with an interest in Energy Curable Technology and who would like a general understanding of the field.

-Dr. Mike Idacavage, Vice President of Business Development, PL Industries
+Dr. Mike Idacavage, Vice President of Business Development, Colorado Photopolymer Solutions

 Dr. Susan Bailey, Technical Development Manager Acrylates, IGM Resins